varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 %% Muon's orthogonalization corrects for the former, in that it's optimization step normalizes all spectral directions.
 Therefore, it will nat %%
-In various works, the update Muon has been argued to solve (2)—e.g. it is "curvature aware" [^kovalev][^anonymous26][^su25].
-Intuitively, this is a feature of orthogonalizing the update: after orthogonalization, Muon's update is "well-rounded" in the parameter space, avoiding directions of steep change (i.e. sharp local minima) [^spectral].
+Despite not being a variance-adaptive method, Muon is "curvature-aware," which addresses (2) [^kovalev][^anonymous26][^su25].
+Intuitively, this comes from orthogonalizing the update: after orthogonalization, Muon's update is "well-rounded" in parameter space, avoiding directions of steep change [^spectral].
+Formally, each update is perfectly-conditioned (all spectral values are $1$), which keeps the weights themselves well-conditioned (the spectral values are low and near each other)[^Boreiko].
+Muon is effectively performing gradient descent down a restricted submanifold of the full parameter space.
+Relatedly, Jeremy Bernstein has proposed *Manifold Muon*, which tweaks Muon such that the weights remain perfectly-conditioned  [^bernstein25].

 [^spectral]: *Spectral directions* are the left and right singular vectors in the SVD decomposition of a matrix.
 They correspond to the directions the matrix stretches the input/output space.
 The amount each direction is stretched corresponds to *singular values* of the matrix.
 Orthogonalization finds a matrix with identical spectral directions but with all the singular value equal to $1$.
 The resulting transformation is *isometric* between the input and output spaces: distances, lengths, and angles are preserved.

-Since each step is perfectly-conditioned (all spectral values are $1$), we empirically find that the parameter weights tend to remain similarly well-conditioned (the spectral values are low and near each other)[^Boreiko].
-Muon is effectively performing gradient descent down a well-behaved submanifold of the full parameter space.
-Relatedly, Jeremy Bernstein has proposed *Manifold Muon*, which tweaks Muon such that the weights remain perfectly-conditioned through gradient descent [^bernstein25].

 [^anonymous26]: [Anonymous ICLR Conference Submission 2025](https://openreview.net/forum?id=go388T3QjQ) *Long-tailed Learning with Muon Optimizer*
 [^su25]: [Su 2025](https://arxiv.org/abs/2511.00674) *Isotropic Curvature Model for Understanding Deep Learning Optimization*